thorntail-examples/configmap/README.md

     http http://<HOST_PORT_ADDRESS>/greeting
     ```

-    Here the response from the Rest endpoint shoulld contain the greeting defined in the `src/main/fabric8/configmap.yml`:
+    Here the response from the Rest endpoint should
+    contain the greeting defined in the `src/main/fabric8/configmap.yml`:

     ```
     {